7 July 2005 London bombings: Transport and telecoms disruption

 For most of the day, central London's public transport system was largely out of service following the complete closure of the Underground, the closure of the Zone 1 bus network, and the evacuation of incident sites such as Russell Square.
 Bus services restarted at 4:00 p.m. on 7 July, and most mainline railway stations resumed service soon afterward.
 River vessels were pressed into service to provide a free alternative to overcrowded trains and buses.
 Local lifeboats were required to act as safety boats, including the Sheerness lifeboat from the Isle of Sheppey in Kent.
 Thousands of people chose to walk home or to the nearest Zone 2 bus or railway station.
 Most of the Underground, apart from the stations affected by the bombs, resumed service the next morning, though some commuters chose to stay at home.
 Affected stretches were also closed for police investigations.

 Much of the King's Cross railway station was also closed, with the ticket hall and waiting area being used as a makeshift hospital to treat casualties.
 Although the station reopened later during the day, only suburban rail services were able to use it, with Great North Eastern Railway trains terminating at Peterborough (the service was fully restored on 9 July).
 King's Cross St Pancras tube station remained available only to Metropolitan line services to facilitate the ongoing recovery and investigation for a week, though Victoria line services were restored on 15 July and the Northern line on 18 July.
 All of the damaged trains were removed in stages.
 St Pancras station, located next to King's Cross, was shut on the afternoon of the attacks, with all Midland Mainline trains terminating at Leicester, causing disruption to services to Sheffield, Nottingham and Derby.

 On 25 July, the Hammersmith & City line was reopened from Baker Street to Barking after the affected train was cleared at Aldgate, together with the stretch from Moorgate to Aldgate of the Metropolitan Line.
 The Hammersmith to Paddington part of the Hammersmith & City line was a shuttle service after the bombings.
 On 29 July, the District line was reopened from High Street Kensington to Edgware Road, after the affected train was cleared.

 On 2 August, the Hammersmith & City line resumed normal service; the Circle line was still suspended, though all Circle line stations are also served by other lines.
 The Piccadilly line service resumed on 4 August after the affected train was cleared on 16 July, and enhanced maintenance work was done.
-On 4 August, the Circle line was reopened again.
+On 4 August, the Circle line was reopened.